 Secure Slippery Surfaces

 While falls aren’t usually deadly, they can still be serious.
 You can reduce the risk of falls by securing slippery surfaces in your home.
 This is especially important if you have young children or elderly family members.
 You can invest in custom railings to make sure everyone stays safe.
-These can be placed around staircases, hallways, and anywhere else where there’s a risk of falling.
+These can be placed around staircases, hallways, and anywhere else with a risk of falling.

-You can also put nonslip mats in key areas to further reduce the risk of falls.
+You can also put nonslip mats in key areas to reduce the risk of falls.
 While at it, ensure electrical cords are safely out of the way to avoid trip hazards.
 This is something you should pay attention to even when baby-proofing your home.

 Keep Dangerous Items Out of Reach

 If you have young children, keeping dangerous items out of their reach is essential.
 This includes knives, cleaning supplies, firearms, and medications.
 Even everyday items such as scissors can be dangerous if used improperly.

 Child-resistant locks are the best way to keep dangerous items out of reach.
 These can be placed on cabinets, drawers, and doors to make it harder for kids to get into them.
 You can also use high shelves or locked boxes to store dangerous items.
 Teach your kids what items are dangerous and how to use them properly.
 This will help them stay safe even when you’re not around.